 Information architecture is about creating a framework for information.
 You need to drill into your content to figure out the thought models behind it, and how those thought models will manifest themselves as user behavior, then account for that.

 This one seems mundane, but text formatting is a woefully misunderstood subtlety of writing.
 Beyond fonts and typography — which both dovetail into design — how do you simply lay out a page of text?

-There are lots formatting tools are your disposal: bold, italics, (gasp) underline, bullets (there’s an art to them), numbers, tables, quotes, indenting , outdenting, etc. Which should you use?
+There are lots formatting tools at your disposal: bold, italics, (gasp) underline, bullets (there’s an art to them), numbers, tables, quotes, indenting, outdenting, etc. Which should you use?
 What effect does the text selection for a hyperlink have on a reader’s understanding of text?
 If you have a “wall of text,” how can you make that attractive, interesting, and non-threatening to encourage consumption?

 When configuring your CMS, how do you determine what formatting tools your editorial team needs, and how a WYSIWYG editor should be configured.
 And you need to watch for repeated formatting patterns to know when to move from tactical, one-off formatting to strategic, repeatable formatting.
 When do you see something enough to ask for a configured CSS style for it?

 I firmly believe that intelligent text formatting can reduce stress levels and encourage readership.
 Many a great piece of writing went unread because it looked terrible to the eye.
 You can’t persuade someone of something unless they’re willing to read what you’ve written, and formatting text is the first step to “selling” it.